hallzy/pickapart-google-script/README.md

 * `pickapart.ca` for their website that gives a listing of all the cars on their lot
-* myself (`http://stmhall.ca/pickapart_json.php`) for automatically populating a database with all of this information and serving it as json for easy manipulations
+* myself (`http://stmhall.ca/pickapart_json.php`) for automatically populating a database with all of this information and serving it as JSON for easy manipulations